 Social proof, according to Wikipedia, is “a term coined by Robert Cialdini in his 1984 book, Influence, and is also known as informational social influence.
 It describes a psychological and social phenomenon wherein people copy the actions of others in an attempt to undertake behavior in a given situation.”

 It’s why I imagine the first person to skydive was brave in more ways than one: they had no other person’s experience, or social proof, to go off of to ensure they’d make it after the jump.
-We want that reassurance and that guidance before making a decision, even if it’s not as huge as jumping out of a plane.
+We want that reassurance and that guidance before making a decision.

 How Does Social Proof Relate to My Business?